-Strategic Objective 2: A creative city that respects and embraces its diversity ith ite +1+ diin 3 111 1 -
+Strategic Objective 2: A creative city that respects and embraces its diversity

-נו בויל מבוו שוממו למן ממו שוול המכמיבו מומו ויכו במשוומויו Action Progress Status Provide community members of all abilities and backgrounds with access to community and council information, services and events Implement Year Four actions of the Disability Action Medium term actions have been prioritised and the plan 2017-23 been endorsed by the Disability Action Plan has been endorsed by the Disability Advisory Committee.
+Status • Progress Medium term actions have been prioritised and the mid-term review of the Disability Action Plan has been endorsed by the Disability Advisory Committee.
 New objectives and actions have been incorporated into the Disability Action Plan for implementation in 2021-22.
-Medium term actions have been prioritised and the mid-term review of the Disability Action Plan has been endorsed by the Disability Advisory Committee.
-New objectives and actions have been incorporated into the Disability Action Plan for implementation in 2021-22. • Implement Year Four actions of the Positive Ageing Medium term actions of the Positive Ageing Strategy Strategy 2017-25 have been prioritised with a particular focus on transport and social connection, however, COVID-19 restrictions have had a negative impact on the delivery of some of these actions whilst also providing the opportunity to implement unique providing the opportunity to implement unique programs like the Seniors Phone Chat group.
+Medium term actions of the Positive Ageing Strategy have been prioritised with a particular focus on transport and social connection, however, COVID-19 restrictions have had a negative impact on the delivery of some of these actions whilst also providing the opportunity to implement unique programs like the Seniors Phone Chat group.
 As restrictions have eased programs including day trips, social connection groups and exercise programs have commenced.
-Medium term actions of the Positive Ageing Strategy have been prioritised with a particular focus on transport and social connection, however, COVID-19 restrictions have had a negative impact on the delivery of some of these actions whilst also providing the opportunity to implement unique programs like the Seniors Phone Chat group.
-As porgrams like the Seniors Phone Chat group.
-As social connection groups and exercise programs have commenced. •
+A city well known for working together with its community Action Implement Year Four actions of the Disability Action Plan 2017-23 Implement Year Four actions of the Positive Ageing Strategy 2017-25 A city well known for workin Priority Provide community members of all abilities and backgrounds with access to community and council information, services and events

 Priority Action Progress Status Monitor and analyse the recommendations of the Aged Care Quality and Safety Royal Commission final report due November 2020 with a view to preparing an Options Paper which identifies the possible impacts for older residents of Greater Dandenong and the role of Aged Services post June 2022 The Aged Care Quality and Safety Royal Commission final report was released in February 2021 after delays related to the COVID-19 pandemic.
 Community Care has analysed the issues raised through the Royal Commission and has sought the input of the Positive Ageing Advisory Committee, the MAV and other Councils in order to understand the potential impact on our local community.
-The Government response to the Aged Care Quality and Safety Royal Commission was released in May and Aged Care reforms announced in conjunction with the budget.
-The Positive Ageing Advisory Committee provided feedback to Council about the reforms.
-Further details about the aged care reform are expected to be released over the coming months and Community Care will utilise this information to prepare on Options Paper for the future of aged care services at the City of Greater Dandenong. • Provide programs and events for people to participate in community activities and civic life Facilitate the implementation of a new Children Youth and Family Strategy 2020-24 for children and families The Children's Plan 2021-26 has been completed and is awaiting Council endorsement.
+The Government response to the Aged Care Quality and Safety Royal Commission and unsory Committee provided feedback to Council about the reforms are expected to be released over the coming months and Community Care will utilise this information to prepare on Options Paper for the future of aged care services at the City of Greater Dandenong. • Provide programs and events for people to participate in community activities and civic life Facilitate the implementation of a new Children Youth and Family Strategy 2020-24 for children and families The Children's Plan 2021-26 has been completed and is awaiting Council endorsement.
 The Youth and Family Strategy is due to be endorsed by Council early in the new financial year.

-A harmonious community that celebrates diversity at celebrates diversity Priority Action Progress Status Advocate against all forms of discrimination Continue to improve the inclusion, recognition and community understanding of the LGBTIQ community Council celebrated a number of days of significance for LGBTIQA+ communities (IDAHOBIT, Wear It Purple Day), by raising the Pride Flag at Harmony Square and illuminating the Drum Theatre in rainbow colours.
+A harmonious community that celebrates diversity

+Status Progress Council celebrated a number of days of significance for LGBTIQA+ communities (IDAHOBIT, Wear it Purple Day), by raising the Pride Flag at Harmony Square and illuminating the Drum Theatre in rainbow colours.
 Other events such as Unwrapped, provided a safe and supportive place for LGBTIQA+ artists, residents, and visitors to express themselves without fear of condemnation.
 Events such as these have also raised community awareness about the rights of LGBTIQA+ members and the artistic excellence that exists within the rainbow communities.
-Council is continuing to investigate options to create a regional LGBTIQA+ Network, that brings together an array of organisations that work with LGBTIQA+ communities.
-In addition, monthly topics discussed in Council's internal Rainbow Network have also provided an opportunity for Council staff to develop their cultural awareness of issues affecting LGBTIQA+ communities, and how to best support communities.
+Council is continuing to investigate options to create a regional LGB TIQA+ Network, that brings together an array of organisations that work with LGBTIQA+ communities.
+In addition, monthly topics discussed in Council's internal Rainbow Network have also provided an opportunity for Council staff to develop their cultural awareness of issues affecting LGBTIQA+ communities, and how to best support communities. • Action Continue to improve the inclusion, recognition and community understanding of the LGBTIQ community • Priority Advocate against all forms of discrimination